LLM4Delay: Flight Delay Prediction via Cross-Modality Adaptation of Large Language Models and Aircraft Trajectory Representation: Methodology

-We first construct a flight schedule database using arrival flight data for 2022 at Incheon International Airport, obtained from Airportal \cite{MLIT2024Airportal}.
-The retrieved records consist of structured information, including scheduled arrival times, airline names, flight identifiers, and airport details such as departure and destination codes, as well as airport names.
-We matched the airports with their coordinates, including latitude, longitude, and altitude, and calculated the great-circle distance between the origin and destination.
-The flight haul type, categorized as short-haul, medium-haul, or long-haul, is determined based on this distance according to the classification provided in Wragg’s aviation dictionary \cite{Wragg1973}.
-The date and dayarrival date and day of the week in Korea Standard Time.
-Certain fields are synthesized to complete the dataset.
-Aircraft type and registration are inferred based on the frequently used aircraft models on each specific route.
-The wake turbulence category is classified based on the aircraft type in accordance with ICAO’s Procedures for Air Navigation Services - Air Traffic Management Doc 4444 \cite{ICAO4444}.
-The actual airspace entry time and the current time stamp ($t$) are included here to provide additional context.
-Each flight \( i \) is associated with general flight information, as detailed in Table~\ref{tab:flight_data}, which is later used to construct the prompt \( P^{fp}_{i,t} \) using the format in Figure \ref{fig:prompt1}.
+The retrieved 2022 arrival records for Incheon Airport from Airportal~\cite{MLIT2024Airportal} include scheduled arrival times, airline names, flight identifiers, and departure/destination airport codes and names.
+We matched airports to their geodetic coordinates and altitude, computed the great-circle distance between departure and destination, and categorized flight haul type (short-, medium-, or long-haul) accordingly, following Wragg's aviation dictionary~\cite{Wragg1973}.
+Arrival date and day of week are defined in Korea Standard Time (KST).
+Certain fields were synthesized to complete the dataset: aircraft type and registration were inferred from the most frequently used aircraft model on each route, and wake turbulence category was assigned based on aircraft type per ICAO Doc 4444~\cite{ICAO4444}.
+For each flight \( i \), the flight information features \( \mathbf{F}^{\text{F}}_i \) (Table~\ref{tab:flight_data}), together with \( T_{\text{entry},i}^{\text{actual}} \) and the current time \( t \), were used to construct the prompt \( P^{\text{F}}_{i,t} \), randomly selected from ten predefined formats (see supplemental code) to introduce variation in prompt formatting.